Configure Outlook (to sign automatically)

 - Signed e-mails will be sent in plain text.

-Click on "Settings" to continue.
+Click on Settings to continue.

-Replace an old certificate with a new certificate (Optional)
+2. Replace an old certificate (Optional)

 If Outlook is already configured to use a certificate, you can replace it with a new certificate (e.g. if the old certificate is expiring).

 The new certificate must have been imported into the Windows certificate store.
+In the case of certificates for functional e-mail addresses, we recommend adapting the display name of the certificate.

-By selecting "Choose" you can respectively choose the new certificate as your signing certificate and encryption certificate.
+By selecting Choose you can respectively choose the new certificate as your signing certificate and encryption certificate.

-If you have multiple email addresses, you can use the "New" Button, to create new Security Settings for a different email address.
-You can then switch between the settings using the "Security Settings Name" drop-down menu.
+- If you have multiple email addresses, you can use the New Button, to create new Security Settings for a different email address.

 Set the hash algorithm and encryption algorithm: